madelinehakala/mouse-heart-scRNA-seq-analysis/README.md

 ```

 ## Data Download
-For Seurat (and the rest of our code) to work, data must be in a very specific format:
+For Seurat (and the rest of our code) to work, data must be in a very specific format and placed in the corresponding directories like so:

 dataZone2 -> barcodes.tsv.gz features.tsv.gz matrix.mtx.gz